yzerlaut/Network_State_Index/README.md

 pip install .
 ```

-If you do not wish to clone the repository you can also directly:
+If you do not wish to clone the repository you can also directly install the module with:
 ```
 pip install git+https://github.com/yzerlaut/Network_State_Index
 ```